4 Best Cellphones for Older Adults in 2024

 The Google Assistant app allows you to make calls, send text messages, check the weather, and ask general knowledge questions with your voice.
 Use this hands-free feature by saying, “Hey Google,” followed by a question or command.

-Like all cellphones in this review, you can keep your same phone number when switching to a Jitterbug phone.
+Like all cellphones in this review, you can keep the same phone number when switching to a Jitterbug phone.
 We also like that you have the option to activate your Jitterbug phone online or by phone.

 Keep in mind if you’re switching to the Smart4 from an iPhone or other smartphone, it may take some time to learn the new layout and button placements.